|

 Looks like the foam was poured into a female mold with the icebox in place.
 The foam is about 3" thick and a bit inconsistent in density.

 There is about a 3" gap between the foam and the hull on the outboard side and the bottom.
-More foam could easily be added once things are disassembled to this point.
+More foam could easily be added once things are disassembled to

 The icebox drains through a hose that runs into the engine compartment and up to a pump at the sink.